dangarts/docs/assessments/module-3.md

 **1 What is an advantage and a disadvantage of using a linked list over an array?** .25/.5
 PROS:
-   - Each node within a linked list data struuture is independent in memory.
+   - Each node within a linked list data structure is independent in memory.
    - The size is dynamic
    - An operating system may use any available memory location to store it
    - Due to the node memory's independence, link lists can be very large when compared to an array data strucutures.